SparkDevNetwork/Rock/README.md

 ## Running Rock

 The VMDK file you should've received can be run in VirtualBox, Fusion, or Parallels.
+If you're setting up a new machine, skip to [New Environments](#new-environments).

 The default Rock install is hosted at http://rock.dev and you can use IIS Manager to control access to it.